wearefair/log-aggregator/README.md

 Because of this, the log-aggregator (installed as a Systemd unit) is started as soon as the instance network is online.
 This immedietly provides logs that can be reviewed if the instance is having startup issues, without having to SSH to a running instance.

-On machines that will run Kubernetes, a configuration file will eventually be written (by the Kubernetes bootstrap process) that the `kubelet` will use to talk to the `kube-apiserver`.
+On machines that will run Kubernetes, a configuration file will eventually be written (by the Kubernetes bootstrap process) that tells the kubelet how to talk to the Kubernetes API.
 The log-aggregator can watch for this file, and as soon as it is detected it enables the Kubernetes annotation transformer.

 ### AWS Instance Info